gabrielesaus/F-1-data-analysis/README.md

 ### Purpose

 The purpose of this project is to analyzes and visualizes Formula 1 race data to uncover trends in race wins, team performance, and key factors affecting results.
-The interactive dashboard lets users explore ***[win percentages, circuit victories, and how starting positions impact outcomes]***.
+The interactive dashboard lets users explore.

 ### Data Sources